-Once cooked, remove the duck to a board and set the tray aside for later.
-Finely slice and add the onions, garlic and celery to a large, wide pan over a medium-low heat with a splash of oil.
+Peel the onions and garlic then finely with the celery and add to a large, wide pan over a medium-low heat with a splash of oil.
 Cook gently for 10 to 15 minutes, or until softened and lightly golden.

 Pour most of the Chianti into the pan and allow to reduce for 10 to 15 minutes, then stir in the shredded duck meat.
-Add the remaining splash of wine to the roasting tray, then scrape the lovely, crispy bits from the bottom and add to the pan along with the chopped tomatoes and two tins’ worth of water.
+Add the remaining splash of wine to the roasting tray, then scrape the lovely, crispy bits from the bottom and add to the pan along with the tomatoes, breaking them up with a spoon, and two tins’ worth of water.

 Add to a frying pan over a medium heat with a drizzle of olive oil and fry for 3 to 5 minutes, or until golden and crisp, then tip into a small bowl.

 Once rested, roll the dough into a rectangle roughly ½cm thick on a flour-dusted surface.
 Using a sharp knife, cut the dough into long, ½cm strips, then with lightly oiled fingers, gently roll each strip into a long tube, starting at the middle and carefully rolling outwards, placing on a semolina-dusted tray as you go.

 When the ragù has around 10 minutes to go, bring a large pan of salted water to the boil over a high heat.
 Add the pici pasta and cook for 6 to 10 minutes, or until al dente.